bcornec/wod-set/profile/ADMIN-GUIDE.md

 ![](img/tree-wkshop2.png "Tree view of the sys directory")

 This directory hosts important configuration files for both the system and JupyterHub.
 You can see for instance `fail2ban` configuration files.
 Some Jinja templates are present here, too.
 These templates will be expanded through the `deliver` mechanism allowing the creation of files customized with Ansible variables.
-All the wod related tasks are prefixed with wod for better understanding and ease of use.
+All the WoD related tasks are prefixed with WoD for better understanding and ease of use.

 These Jinja templates can refer to some JupyterHub kernel needs like `wod-build-evcxr.sh.j2` that aims at creating a script allowing the rust kernel installation.
 Some other templates are related to the system and JupyterHub. `wod-kill-processes.pl.j2` has been created after discovering the harsh reality of online mining.
 In a ideal world, I would not have to explain further as the script would not be needed.
 Unfortunately, this is not the case.
 When one offers access to some hardware freely online, sooner or later, he can expect to  see his original idea to be hyjacked.